 Richland County Health Department collaborates with six counties in the Southeast Region to plan for Public Health emergencies.
-The other counties are Ransom, Sargent, Trail, Steele, and Cass.
+The counties include Ransom, Sargent, Trail, Steele, and Cass.

 The Emergency Preparedness group focuses on planning, training and conducting training exercises for all public health-related emergencies such as bioterrorism, pandemic flu and natural disasters.
 They also provide educational materials on preparing for emergencies at home and at work.